bakpakin/Fennel/reference.md

 * `in-scope?` - does this symbol refer to an in-scope local? (works in macros only)
 * `macroexpand` - performs macroexpansion on its argument form; returns an AST
 * `macroexpand-1` - performs one level of macroexpansion on its argument
-* `macroprint` - performs macroexpansion and prints the result for debugging

-The `macroprint` function will attempt to load the `fennelview` module in order to print the expanded AST; if this is not available it will fail unless you provide a second argument to use as a pretty printer instead.
-In a pinch, `tostring` will work on some forms.

 Note that other internals of the compiler exposed in compiler scope are subject to change.